dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

   - Adapt `lidar-cat` so that you can display on your laptop.
   - Make a movement reactive picture on your screen that distorts based on position or variance.
-  - Use your stepper moter to follow where the lidar detects movement.
+  - Use your stepper motor to follow where the lidar detects movement.
     (Joseph style: Put something dangerous on it?)
   - If you have speakers from 240lx: Use the lidar to create a theramin.
     It provides a very rich set of input data that should make